wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.3.4 - 02/01/2012
+- Fixed profiles cannot be updated anymore when there are some rules set (introduced with v2.3.3) (thanks to Csaba)
+- Fixed PHP warnings
+- Code cleanup

 v2.3.3 - 29/12/2011
 - Fixed image/file/avatar upload when Theme My Login is in use (introduced with v2.3.0) (thanks to Brandon Krakowsky)
 - Fixed password meter and textarea-rich were not working after submitting a registration with some errors when form confirmation is turned on (introduced with v2.3.0)